 Valjevo is accessible by road from Belgrade in approximately two hours via the A4 motorway toward Čačak and the regional road network west.
 Bus connections from the Belgrade BAS terminal run regularly through the day.
 Within Valjevo, Birčaninova 149 is reachable on foot from the town centre.
 For visitors spending time in western Serbia, Valjevo functions as a logical base for day trips toward Divčibare, Lelić, and the Kolubara river valley.

-Given the absence of a published website or confirmed reservation system in available records, the most reliable approach for Kafana Kod Laze is to arrive directly.
+The most reliable approach for Kafana Kod Laze is to arrive directly.
 Serbian kafane at this tier typically do not require advance booking except for large groups or private events, and the rhythm of service suits drop-in dining during standard meal windows.
-Lunch tends to be the primary service in this format, with dinner variable depending on local custom and day of the week.
+The venue is open 24 hours daily, so timing is flexible.

 Pricing, Compared